leetnz/Bittleet/README.md

 - [ ] Make serial output a `StatusReporter`
     - [ ] Add Command Skills as a type of status report
 - [ ] Move IMU specific functionality out of `Bittle.ino`
-- [ ] Bittle DOF is 9 under normal circumstances.
-Consider making DOF matrixes only 9
-    - will reclaim 10 bytes of RAM per servo, so 70 bytes doing this.
 - [ ] Motion behavior reads from internal EEPROM for calibration
     - [ ] Need to benchmark EEPROM reads
     - [ ] Ideally, we just store these params in RAM/ROM